On $\omega$-Strongly Measurable Cardinals: Strongly measurable successor of a regular cardinal

-By the general behavior of covering arguments, it is possible that the consistency strength of $\omega_2$ being $\omega$-strongly measurable in $\HOD$ is lower than the same property for other successor of a regular cardinal.
+By the general behavior of covering arguments, it is possible that the consistency strength of $\omega_2$ being $\omega$-strongly measurable in $\HOD$ might be much lower than the same property for other successor of a regular cardinal and even be as low as a single measurable cardinal. \begin{question} What is the consistency strength of $\omega_2$ being $\omega$-strongly measurable in $\HOD$? \end{question}